WVM2011-04

 in BC hydroelectric v low, going down

-cmnty not till prov does another audit. reporting on that next half of year
+cmnty not till prov does another audit. reporting on that next

 Ev: cd you tell public who to call?